-Architecture is an art form, but it cannot be preserved in a climate-controlled, museum environment like fine art and decorative art.
-Some historic buildings are preserved in near museum-like settings like those at Colonial Williamsburg or similar places, but the vast majority of historic buildings have to evolve to survive.
-Empty buildings eventually become deteriorated buildings and then tomorrow's vacant lots.
-Consequently, most work on historic buildings is defined as rehabilitation rather than accurate restoration.
+Architecture is an art form; however, it cannot be preserved like fine or decorative art in a climate-controlled museum environment.
+Some historic buildings are preserved in near museum-like settings, like those at Colonial Williamsburg or similar restorations.
+The vast majority of historic buildings however have to evolve to survive.
+Empty buildings can easily deteriorate over time which can lead to forced demolition and vacant lots.

+The majority of historic buildings are not restored to their original condition due to changes that are needed to make the buildings usable for today's standards of use.
+Consequently, most work on historic buildings is defined as rehabilitation rather than restoration to its original condition.
 The federal government defines rehabilitation as the "process of returning a property to a state of utility, through repair or alteration, which makes possible an efficient contemporary use while preserving those portions and features of the property which are significant to its historic, architectural, and cultural values."

 The key to a successful rehabilitation is respecting the historic character of the building and preserving as many of the original historic materials and details as possible.
-Alterations should be easily reversible to allow a future owner to return the building to its original configuration.
+Alterations should be easily reversible to allow a future owner to return the building to its original configuration if desired.
 Owning a historic building or structure is a privilege and responsibility.
-Owners of historic properties should view themselves as temporary caretakers of a community's architectural heritage.
+Owners of historic properties should view themselves as temporary caretakers of the community's architectural heritage, which if properly maintained can last for generations.